Skip to content

 Play music, then stop it randomly.
 Players freeze when the music stops.
 Anyone who moves is out.
 The last one standing wins.

 Use any phone, a Bluetooth speaker, or a laptop.
-We turned the volume down low to make stop cues harder to spot, which raised the difficulty without changing the rules.
+Turning the volume down low makes the stop cues harder to spot, which raises the difficulty without changing the rules.
 Five-minute rounds keep it fresh.

 #4.
 I Went to the Zoo, and I Saw a…